openshift/federation-dev/README-minishift.md

 eval $(minishift oc-env)
 ~~~

-Cluster-wide federation needs cluster administrator privileges, so switch the
+We need cluster administrator privileges, so switch the
 `oc` client contexts to use the `system:admin` account instead of the default
 unprivileged `developer` user: